C-Kianian/CS-539-Project-Stock-Prediction/README.md

 - Forest-CLAM
    - The best CLAM check point is saved
    - Decison tree yeilds consistent results and is too large to save, so it needs to be trained
+- Data used for CLAM and Forest models